alexandergarbuz/maven-project-utilities/README.md

-# maven-project-utilities
+# Maven Project Utilities

-Collection of files and utilities for Maven builds
+This project contains collection of files and utilities for Maven builds.